-Summer 2021
+Summer 2022

-^{}The total ATI package fee is determined by resources included at the time the student enters the program and is spread out over two years.
+^{}The total ATI Complete Package fee is determined by resources included at the time the student enters the program and is spread out over two years.
 The first year's payment includes a one-time account set up fee (\$30) Fees are subject to change.